-Chimney Lining London, Hertfordshire and Essex
+Chimney Lining in Hertfordshire

 If your flue isn’t sufficiently lined, smoke, tar and acids will be absorbed by the chimney walls, leading to the mortar joints losing their stability, your exterior stonework becoming stained and even dangerous fumes leaking into your home.